 More and more people are making the choice to be vegan every day and this choice extends beyond just what they eat.
 Everything that is introduced into their lives is included in the decision.
 That’s why we have offered vegan options from the very start of Damask in 2009.
 We are proud to have put in research and time to ensure to the best of our ability that we have products that are vegan friendly.

-In order to make an appointment with any of our artists we must first collect a deposit.
-The deposit is applied to the cost of the tattoo on the day that it is completed unless there is a less than 72 hour cancellation, a no-show or if you are more than 15 minutes late to your appointment.
-In those cases, the deposit will be forfeit to pay for the artists time.
+In order to make an appointment with any of our artists, we must first collect a non-refundable deposit.
+The deposit is applied to the cost of the tattoo on the day that it is completed unless there is a less than 72-hour reschedule, a cancelation (at any time), a no-show, or if you are more than 15 minutes late to your appointment.
+In those cases, the deposit will be forfeit to pay for the artist’s time.
+Since deposits are non-refundable they are not refunded at any point regardless of when an appointment is canceled.
 We’ll need a new deposit to reschedule your appointment.
 PLEASE ACCOUNT FOR SEATTLE TRAFFIC AND PARKING WHEN PLANNING YOUR DRIVE TIME.
 Traffic is ALWAYS bad in Seattle and parking is always challenging.
-We don’t have a parking lot but all-day street parking is available South of W Galer St in many areas.
+We don’t have a parking lot but there are several parking garages in the area and two-hour, paid parking on the street.

 It’s hard to know where to start when you want a tattoo.
 Especially if you’ve never had one before.
-Here are some tips from Damask Tattoo.
+Here are some tips.

 We’ve all seen the pictures on the internet of amazing fingers, feet, lettering and white tattoos.
 They look great in the pictures but there’s something we should all take note of.
 They are fresh or often, less than a year old.